-Consumer protection laws finally make the leap into the 21st century.
+Consumer protection laws finally leap into the 21st century.
 Find out how the changes affect you, and take our consumer rights quiz.

 Long overdue changes to the Consumer Guarantees Act and Fair Trading Act became law from 17 June 2014.
 The changes mean you’ll have extra protection against unfair practices and dodgy dealers.